 Gather the ingredients.

-Then, put the soursop pulp, cubed coconut, cubed pineapple, leafy greens, and peeled ginger into a blender.
+Put the soursop pulp, cubed coconut, cubed pineapple, leafy greens, and peeled ginger into a blender.

 Pulse until everything has blended together.